n1ru4l/envelop/README.md

 ## Sharing / Composing `envelop`s

 After an `envelop` has been created, you can share it with others as a complete layer of plugins.
 This is useful if you wish to create a predefined layer of plugins, and share it with others.
-You can use it as a shell and as a base for writing sharable pieces of servers.
+You can use it as a shell and as a base for writing shareable pieces of servers.

 You can read more about [Sharing and Composing Envelops here](https://www.envelop.dev/docs/composing-envelop).